chrissearle/rabbit-temperatures/README.md

 * http://milesburton.com/Main_Page?title=Dallas_Temperature_Control_Library - currently using 372Beta (this is the same zip - just rezipped to remove hyphens from the folder name - which was invalid at import)
 * http://www.pjrc.com/teensy/td_libs_OneWire.html - OneWire 2

+### fritzing

+Source file for fritzing to generate layout image.

+### mccad

+Source file for McCad Schematics_Lite to generate circuit image.